Degree Requirements

 Comprehensive Exam

 The Comprehensive Exam is one of the last programmatic requirements for the PhD degree prior to the completion of a doctoral dissertation and defense.
-The goals of the Comprehensive Exam are two-fold: 1) the candidate must show the examining committee they have a well-defined research project with clearly defined goals, and 2) the candidate must demonstrate that they have the ability to execute successfully the proposed research plan.
-In preparation for the exam, the candidate should be sure to have a firm understanding of the fundamental principles relevant to the proposed field of study and show the ability to apply those principles to new scientific challenges.
+The goals of the Comprehensive Exam are two-fold: 1) the student must show the examining committee they have a well-defined research project with clearly articulated goals and hypotheses, and 2) the student must demonstrate that they have a thorough understanding of the research field, the methods to be used, and experimental design.
+In preparation for the exam, the student should be sure to have a firm understanding of the fundamental principles relevant to the proposed field of study and show the ability to apply those principles to new scientific challenges.
 The Comprehensive Exam requirement should be fulfilled before the start of a student’s 5th semester in the program.

 Comprehensive Exam – Written Requirement.
 The written requirement consists of a proposal that is intended to be a scholarly document describing the research a student plans to pursue for a PhD. dissertation.
-Most students will have already begun their dissertation research, but the proposal should focus on what the student intends to accomplish for their doctoral thesis.
-Progress made by the time of the comprehensive exam can be described as preliminary results.
+Most students will have already begun work toward their research projects.
+However, the proposal should focus on what the student intends to accomplish for their doctoral thesis.
+Progress made by the time of the comprehensive exam should be described as preliminary results or other activities that advance the student’s project.

-• The written proposal must not exceed 20 pages, double-spaced with 1” margins, including figures but not including references and appendices.
-Text font size should be either Times/Times New Roman 12 point or Arial/Courier/Palatino/Helvetica 11 point.
+• The written proposal must not exceed 20 pages, double-spaced with 1” margins, including figures.
+The cover page, project summary, references, and appendices do not count in the 20-page limit.
+Text font size must be either Times/Times New Roman 12 point or Arial/Courier/Palatino/Helvetica 11 point.

-• References should include all necessary citation information (journal, volume, year, starting and ending page number) and Citing a reference indicates that the candidate understands why the cited work is relevant to the material being presented in the proposal.
+• References should include all necessary citation information (authors, article title, journal, year, volume, starting and ending page numbers).
+Citations should be formatted following the conventions of the student’s research discipline.
+Citing a reference indicates that the candidate understands why the cited work is relevant to the material being presented in the proposal.

-• Material suitable for appendices can include a) characterization of molecules synthesized prior to the candidacy exam (e.g. NMR, IR, Mass spec data); b) software or other code written for computational analysis; c) technical drawings such as those used for machining instrumentation or designing electrical circuits; d) experimental conditions for previously performed studies (including experiments that led to data being presented in the body of the proposal).
+• Appendices should be provided to document details of work previously accomplished.
+In some cases, appendices may be appropriate to support proposed work.
+Examples of material suitable for appendices include (a) characterization of molecules synthesized or biomolecules analyzed prior to the candidacy exam (e.g., NMR, IR, Mass spec data); (b) software or other code written for computational analysis; (c) technical drawings such as those used (or proposed to be used) for machining instrumentation or designing electrical circuits; (d) experimental procedures for previously performed studies (including experiments that led to data being presented in the body of the proposal); (e) Cartesian coordinates of computed structures; and/or (f) any other relevant documentation of results already obtained (e.g., images of gels, microscopy images).

 Questions about format, organization, and/or content should be discussed with the student’s research advisor and/or committee.